awendland/blog/content/blog/2023-05-09-to-combat-altruist-schwab-should-buy-advyzon/index.md

 Advyzon is probably acquirable for <$60M.
 Why?
 Advyzon claims ~1,200 customers.
 A reasonable estimate for Advyzon's average contract size per customer is $10,000 / year[^12], resulting in $12 million of annual revenue.
 Advyzon's CAGR is ~10%[^13], placing them in a [startup valuation bucket of 1-5x revenue](https://web.archive.org/web/20230208203015/https://microcap.co/startup-valuation-revenue-multiple/).
 Outside investors would probably value them at <$60M.

-**Schwab or Fidelity could acquire Advyzon, forgo the $12M in revenue Advyzon generates each year, and offer Advyzon for free to advisors.**
+**Schwab or Fidelity should acquire Advyzon, forgo the $12M in revenue Advyzon generates each year, and offer Advyzon for free to advisors.**

 **Match Altruist toe-to-toe.**